natalyalangford/COVID19_plots/README.md

-  --length LENGTH    data length for sorted reports --country COUNTRY  name of country for state/province report --state STATE      name of state for county report --region REGION    scope of report: country, state, province, count, county-state --type TYPE        type of report: confirmed, deaths --sources          list sources used by this utility --download         download data from sources and save local pickle
+  --length LENGTH    data length for sorted reports --country COUNTRY  name of country for state/province report --state STATE      name of state for county report --region REGION    scope of report: country, state, province, county, county-state --type TYPE        type of report: confirmed, deaths --sources          list sources used by this utility --download         download data from sources and save local pickle